hyun31st/civ-ipriot-smiley/knowledge_and_evidence.md

      1. In which classes are the color variables used?
         > Your answer here
+         <br/>The Smiley class defined the color variables and also used them.
+         <br/>The Happy and Sad class use the color variables.

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
      > Your answer here
+     <br/>Change "YELLOW" to any color from the below code.(e.g. Y = self.BLUE)
+     <br/>Y = self.YELLOW

   Here's a revised version of the "Flexible Colors – Step 1" section for the smiley project, incorporating your specifications for formatting and content updates: